dottomm/tech-blog/src/pages/blog/declutter-mac.md

 Clicking on the '<span class='ital'>Manage</span>' button will present you a panel with built in tools that can help you manage how to optimize your storage.

 The left-side is a navigation through the tools available to you.
-The default display is the recommendations panel.
+The default display is the <span class='ital'>recommendations panel</span>.

 <img src='../../tech-images/mac-manage.png' alt=''>